quairkit.loss.measure¶

 - class quairkit.loss.measure.ExpecVal(hamiltonian)¶

-The class of the loss function to compute the expectation value for the observable.
+The class of the loss function to compute the expectation value for an observable.

 - Parameters:¶